 Teaching Edward and Alphonse alchemy was perhaps something that Izumi regretted.
 Who would have thought that they will use that ability to resurrect their mother.
 And after that, there is nothing that she can do anymore to fix the situation.

-Except for the part that she is always there for Ed and Al no matter how difficult the situation is.
+Still, she is always there for Ed and Al no matter how difficult the situation is.
 Yes she could be scary like some of the teachers on the list.
 But you already know the drill.
 Behind that tough exterior, Izumi is a softie inside.

-14. Biscuit Krueger (Hunter x Hunter)
+14. Biscuit Krueger (Hunter X Hunter)

 Bisky-chama (that is how she wants to get addressed) might only play a major role in one arc.
 But without help, we would never ever see Gon and Killua.
 She is arguably the sole reason for the massive improvement of these boys.